Fiona Uwamahoro: Documenting Rwandan Fashion From the Inside

 For my fashion archive: a look from IAMISIGO SS24, Valley of Shadows, specifically the barkcloth corset and flared trousers.
 I saw the pieces at the Dirty Looks exhibition at the Barbican in London.
 The tailoring, the symbolism and the storytelling stayed with me.

-THE CURATOR LIST, INSPIRED BY HER
+THE CONNOISSEUR EDIT, INSPIRED BY HER

 IZUBAA Gila Suit